Jerome P. Prather

 Today, Jay is committed to the representation of clients who have been seriously injured, have been the victim of a workplace wrong, or whose rights have been adversely affected.

 Jay is one of a small number of lawyers under the age of 40 who have argued before both the Kentucky Supreme Court and the United States Court of Appeals for the Sixth Circuit.
 As a result of his experience, Jay has been recognized by his peers.
 He is rated AV-Preeminent® by the Martindale-Hubbell* peer review, the highest rating an attorney can receive for legal ability and ethical standards.
-Jay has been named a Super Lawyer in 2020, after being listed as a Super Lawyers Rising Star for the previous five years.
+Jay has been named a Super Lawyer since 2020, after being listed as a Super Lawyers Rising Star for the previous five years.
 Jay is also an adjunct professor of law at the University of Kentucky, where he teaches law students in the field of medical liability.
 He has been elected as a governor of the Kentucky Justice Association, and now serves as a District Vice President.
-He has also been selected to the American Inns of Court.
+He is also an alumnus of the American Inns of Court.
 Jay was recently called on to testify before the Kentucky Senate's Judiciary Committee about the effect of proposed legislation that would have limited the Attorney General's ability to contract with lawyers on a contingency fee basis.
 He has served the profession through leadership with the Young Lawyer's Division of the Kentucky Bar Association.

 Jay earned his Bachelor of Arts degree from Vanderbilt University with a double major in economics and political science in 2003.
 He is a 2006 graduate of the University of Kentucky College of Law.
 At UK, he was named Outstanding Third-Year Staff Member of the Kentucky Law Journal and was a member of the Moot Court Board.
 He was also a member of the Environmental Law Society, Student Public Interest Law Foundation, and American Constitution Society.